bohdanszymanik/client-server-codespace-example/README.md

 npx https-server -p 3000
 or npm https-server -c-1 -p 3000 for a simplifed browser embedded in vscode

-or use the VSCode 'Live Serve' extension.
+or use the VSCode 'Live Server' extension.

 2. Get OAuth going from the client.js script.